 Windy woes

-Now with any bountiful fruit, it’s likely that there’s going to be some bruised or rotting produce amongst your windfall through the season.
-Typically, this is brought about by the wind itself where a gust of wind has plucked the fruit from the branches and dropped it on the ground.
+Now with any bountiful fruit, it’s likely there will be some bruised or rotting produce amongst your windfall.
+Typically, this is brought about by the wind itself where a gust has plucked the fruit from the branches and dropped it.
 So, the question remains, what do you do with the fruit that has fallen?
 Well for this collection of bruised or rotting fruit, I have a few suggestions on what you can do with it.

 Composting fallen apples

 You could add the fallen fruit to the compost heap as and when they fall.
 Doing this would supply nitrogen as a ‘green’ material to the mix.
-However, in late summer or autumn, there may be a larger amount of fruit to incorporate in the mix.
-If this is the case, adding them all to the heap can add too much nitrogen, and therefore slow down the process and lead to a mushy consistency.
+However, in late summer or autumn, there may be a larger amount of fruit to incorporate.
+If this is the case, adding them all to the heap can add too much nitrogen.
+And therefore slow down the process and lead to a mushy consistency.
 Something you don’t really want.

 So, what I suggest is to create a balance by adding brown materials like straw, cardboard, shredded paper, and fallen brown leaves.
-This can be added with a layer of apples, then a layer of carboard and repeated.
+This can be added with a layer of apples, then a layer of cardboard and repeated.
 It’s a tiered compost cake if you like.
-With this approach it’s ideal to cut the apples and the cardboard into smaller pieces which will help the materials breakdown more easily and encourage the compost process along.
+With this approach it’s ideal to cut the apples and the cardboard into smaller pieces.
+This will help the materials breakdown more easily and encourage the compost process along.

 Trenching the fruit